A Tale of Two Firsts

 Voice-to-voice vs machine voices

-This distinction is more straightforward: Window Seat used pure machine acting creating believable performances, while THTHNG used vocal mocap, with AI-processed human voices.
+This distinction is more straightforward: Window Seat used pure machine acting, while THTHNG used vocal mocap, with AI-processed human voices.

 RELEASE DATES